Oh, the angst! Changing into a lion isn’t all fur and games.

 She stood her ground and spoke calmly, despite their eavesdropping, snickering audience.
 Taller than most women, she came nearly to his chin.
 Hers was tilted at such an angle he suspected she must practice the determined stance in front of a mirror.

-More than that, most fresh-faced, elegant chits weren’t bold enough to approach him directly, and he couldn’t help but admire this one in spite of himself.
+More than that, most fresh-faced elegants weren’t bold enough to approach him directly, and he couldn’t help but admire this one in spite of himself.
 He almost hated to crush her spirit but dissuade her he must.
 Innocents were not for him.
 Especially now.

-It was nearing the time of year he either secreted himself away and privately battled his demons, or found the wildest women he could and exorcised his fiendish tendencies through exhaustive, nightly rounds of intense prigging.
-He seriously doubted the latter option would appeal to this one.
+It was nearing the time of year he had two choices: Either secret himself away and privately battle his demons.
+Or find the wildest women he could to exorcise away his fiendish tendencies through exhaustive, nightly rounds of intense prigging.
+Smashing choice, that.
+No wonder he always chose the second, more sociable option.
+Something he seriously doubted would appeal to this one.

 “By all means, do forgive me,” he stated, matching her tranquil tone.
 “But, alas, you are correct.
 I do not remember you.”
 There was more jostling from his cohorts.
 They knew the type of female he preferred—and the kind he avoided at all costs.
 Though several years beyond the schoolroom, the flaxen-haired miss in front of him definitely fell into the latter category.

-Even so, Erasmus was surprised how her poise drew him.
+Even so, he was surprised how her poise drew him.
 And if he tipped his head…just so…

 Ah, yes, he could look straight down the front of her pale blue gown, to furtively gaze at the womanly endowments not quite hidden beneath.
 Of course, he had no business looking at her dugs, none whatsoever.

 “A word?” she insisted, angling her chin a fraction higher.
-“It’s imperative.”
+“Consider it imperative.”

 Imperative?
-Intrigued despite his better judgment, he inclined his head and followed her a short distance further, away from the periphery of the crowded dance floor.
+Intrigued despite his better judgment, he inclined his head in a show of assent.

 ’Twas odd, how her voice drew him, all calm assurance instead of the more heated, sultry tones he was used to hearing from his experienced lovers.
 Would she maintain that cultured, confident manner in the throes of passion?